 Payments are made through a settlement or a judgment as a result of a trial.
 Payments can be either lump-sum or structured over time.
 Personal injury is often covered by liability insurance such as automobile insurance.
 In these cases an insurance company will provide a legal defense for the defendant and may settle with the plaintiff/victim.
 Typically, money awarded in a personal injury settlement cannot be taxed, but there are exceptions.
 If the settlement replaces income, it may be taxed.
 If you itemize deductions, and you previously claimed medical costs that were later reimbursed by the settlement, then that amount becomes taxable.

 If you have suffered a personal injury because of someone else’s negligence, seek out the services of experienced personal injury attorney Joseph Dooley.
 You may be awarded compensation for medical expenses and lost wages, and in some cases you may even win punitive damages.
 Protecting others in the future from a similar injury is another good reason for moving forward with your claim and consulting with a good Chicago personal injury lawyer.
 Don’t hesitate to talk with experienced personal injury attorney Joseph Dooley – today.
 Nothing is more important than your health and your rights.
-If you have questions or need legal advice from one of the best Chicago personal injury lawyers, please contact my Illinois law firm by calling 312-219-5916 or filling out a form on this website to schedule a free case evaluation.
+If you have questions or need legal advice, please contact my Illinois law firm by calling 312-219-5916 or filling out a form on this website to schedule a free case evaluation.